smjablonska/Enterococcus_Repo/README.md

 * A list of SRA accession numbers of genomes that contain the specified query sequence: `Filtered_data.csv`

-* A list of the isolation sites of the genomes that contain the specified query sequeces, along with the number of times each isolation site occurs: `isolation_counts.csv`
+* A list of the isolation sites of the genomes that contain the specified query sequences, along with the number of times each isolation site occurs: `isolation_counts.csv`

 * A bar plot to visualize the data included in `isolation_counts.csv`: `isolation_counts.png`